GALAX: Graph-Augmented Language Model for Explainable Reinforcement-Guided Subgraph Reasoning in Precision Medicine

 Meanwhile, Large Language Models (LLMs) have demonstrated strong capabilities in natural language understanding and reasoning, particularly through techniques like in-context learning (ICL)~\citep{brown2020language} and chain-of-thought (CoT) prompting~\citep{wei2022chain}, which enable multi-step reasoning.
 However, LLMs often suffer from hallucination and lack grounding in structured knowledge, especially in scientific domains.
-To mitigate these issues, Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval} and its graph-based variants, such as RoG~\citep{luo2023reasoning} and G-Retriever~\citep{he2024g}, have been proposed to enhance LLM performance by incorporating external knowledge graph.
-Despite their utility, these methods primarily optimize for outcome-level accuracy, often neglecting the interpretability and reliability of intermediate reasoning steps.
-Moreover, they operate over purely textual graphs, limiting their ability to incorporate high-dimensional, personalized numerical data, such as multi-omic profiles, especially when the input context becomes large and complex, and and to respect biological topology at scale when the input context becomes large and complex.
+To mitigate these issues, Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval} and its graph-based variants, such as RoG~\citep{luo2023reasoning}, SubgraphRAG~\citep{li2024simple}, GNN-RAG~\citep{mavromatis2025gnn} and G-Retriever~\citep{he2024g}, have been proposed to enhance LLM performance by incorporating external knowledge graph.
+Despite their utility, these approaches still focus on final answer accuracy and give little attention to the reliability of intermediate reasoning.
+The retrieved subgraphs are noisy, large, and lack ground-truth mechanistic structure, making supervised retrieval unstable.
+Most existing models also fail to integrate numerical omic signals, causing the loss of cell line–specific information needed for target discovery.
 On the other hand, the Process Reward Model (PRM) framework has been introduced to provide fine-grained supervision over intermediate steps in reasoning tasks~\citep{luo2406improve, lightman2023let, uesato2022solving, wang2023plan}.
 PRMs provide step-wise supervision by assigning intermediate rewards to reinforcement learning (RL) agents, forming the foundation for Large Reasoning Models (LRMs) trained with Reinforcement Learning with Human Feedback (RLHF)~\citep{bai2022training}, Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, and Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
 For example, StepGRPO~\citep{zhang2025r1} extends GRPO by incorporating rule-based step-wise rewards to supervise each intermediate reasoning step, addressing the sparse reward problem and enhancing multi-step reasoning in multimodal language models.
 However, PRMs face key limitations in defining fine-grained reasoning steps, verifying intermediate correctness, and hacking for model-based rewards~\citep{gao2023scaling}, further complicating training.\\